-You should only apply the cream to your face if your doctor tells you to.
-It should be limited to only 5 days as the skin on your face thins easily.
-Do not let the cream get into your eyes.
+You should only apply the ointment to your face if your doctor tells you to.
+It should be limited to 5 days, as the skin on your face thins easily.
+Do not let the ointment get into your eyes.
 If it does, wash it out with plenty of water.